OmolloRovy/NetflixClone/README.md

-# NetflixClone
+# Netflix-Clone
-This is an implementation of a clone of the netflix tvs and series app.
+This is a clone of the Netflix movies live streaming giant in which i was trying to come up with the design of user interface of the website.